liveswitch/liveswitch-connect/README.md

                             milliseconds.
 Minimum value is 5.
 Maximum value is 100.

-  --video-format            (Default: Bgr) The video format.
+  --video-format            (Default: I420) The video format.
+Currently only I420 is supported.

   --video-width             (Default: 800) The video width.